Also see Computer Humor, Computer Pages, Computer Poems, and Email

 - You name your children Mozilla and Dotcom.

-- You set up an automatic rerouting of your e-mail to your pager.
+- You set up an automatic rerouting of your e-mail to your smart phone.

 - You spend half of the plane trip with your laptop on your lap...and your child in the overhead compartment.